ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/mobile-app-development/recommended target="_blank" rel="noopener noreferrer">App Development</a></h1>
 <h3>1.
-SwiftUI in 2026: the tips that actually save you time - <a href="https://medium.com/@siddhant.shukla_3691/swiftui-in-2026-the-tips-that-actually-save-you-time-425c9bfd8da2?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 208 of Learning Android — Understanding Frontend and Backend in App Development - <a href="https://medium.com/@payalmehra3522/day-208-of-learning-android-understanding-frontend-and-backend-in-app-development-d6e7326e5db8?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Siddhant Shukla`**
+✍️ **posted by `Payal Mehra`**

-<blockquote>WWDC26 didn’t hand SwiftUI a redesign.
-It handed developers a pile of small fixes to things that used to make you swear at Xcode at 1am…
+<blockquote>After getting familiar with Android Studio yesterday, today I moved to another basic but important concept in application development:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Clean Architecture in Flutter: Why You Need It and When You Don’t - <a href="https://medium.com/@nisargratani/clean-architecture-in-flutter-why-you-need-it-and-when-you-dont-5b0741d5919a?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+You Can Ship an AI Micro-SaaS in 14 Days.
+The AI Is the Easy Part. - <a href="https://medium.com/@sourleangchhean/you-can-ship-an-ai-micro-saas-in-14-days-the-ai-is-the-easy-part-ff1bb1e4ad1b?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Nisarg Ratani`**
+✍️ **posted by `Jupiter Dev`**

-<blockquote>As a Flutter developer, you can build a working application surprisingly quickly.
+<blockquote>A two-week build is a scoping constraint, not a stunt.
+Here’s the architecture that survives it, the third-party services worth gluing…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Day 207 of Learning Android-Getting Familiar with Android Studio and IDE Features - <a href="https://medium.com/@payalmehra3522/day-207-of-learning-android-getting-familiar-with-android-studio-and-ide-features-b57b80891d2f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Start a Freelance Mobile App Development House the Hard Way, Part 3 - <a href="https://medium.com/@jskirwin_38655/how-to-start-a-freelance-mobile-app-development-house-the-hard-way-part-3-6e4ce233d5b9?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Payal Mehra`**
+✍️ **posted by `James Kirwin`**

-<blockquote>After spending the last few days understanding the foundation and history of Android, I finally reached something much closer to actual…
+<blockquote>This is third in a series.
+Link to first, link to second.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Securing API Keys in Client Apps: Proxies, Vaults, and Obfuscation Myths - <a href="https://medium.com/@sourleangchhean/securing-api-keys-in-client-apps-proxies-vaults-and-obfuscation-myths-063381e81e2f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Xcode 27: New Features, Agents, and Breaking Changes Explained - <a href="https://medium.com/@rajanTheSilentCompiler/xcode-27-new-features-agents-and-breaking-changes-explained-45d5c8d49710?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jupiter Dev`**
+✍️ **posted by `Rajan Singh`**

-<blockquote>Anything your app can read at runtime, a determined user can read too.
-Here’s how to design around that on iOS, Android, and the web.
+<blockquote>Apple’s app-building tool now has AI agents built in, a brand-new Device Hub, and a few changes that will break some existing projects…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Building a Mobile SDK Is Very Different From Building a Mobile App - <a href="https://medium.com/@bilal.hairab/building-a-mobile-sdk-is-very-different-from-building-a-mobile-app-c9ef7334148f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Uninstalling Cursor, Extreme PR Makeovers, and 33 Percent Less Thread-Blocking JSON - <a href="https://itnext.io/uninstalling-cursor-extreme-pr-makeovers-and-33-percent-less-thread-blocking-json-e22b97196fe3?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Bilal Hairab `**
+✍️ **posted by `The React Native Rewind`**

-<blockquote>At first glance, building a mobile SDK may look like building a smaller mobile app.
+<blockquote>We were at Agent Conf in Warsaw last week…
-Continue reading on Medium »</blockquote>
+Continue reading on ITNEXT »</blockquote>

 <h3>6.
-No Mac?
-You can still ship your Flutter app to iOS.
-I built an MCP server for it - <a href="https://medium.com/@guruprasathjay/no-mac-you-can-still-ship-your-flutter-app-to-ios-i-built-an-mcp-server-for-it-86fb85fa971f?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I went quiet for a while and built a Universal Clipboard app with Flutter - <a href="https://codingwithtashi.medium.com/i-went-quiet-for-a-while-and-built-a-universal-clipboard-app-with-flutter-8c0644c495e6?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Guruprasathjay`**
+✍️ **posted by `KharagEdition`**

-<blockquote>Flutter’s promise is one codebase for Android and iOS.
-Then you try to ship the iOS half from a Windows or Linux machine and hit a wall…
+<blockquote>Copy on Android, paste on iPhone.
+What a year of Flutter, Firebase push notifications and a Chrome extension taught me.
 Continue reading on Medium »</blockquote>

-<h3>7.
-What I Learned in My Fifth Year as a Software Engineer - <a href="https://levelup.gitconnected.com/what-i-learned-in-my-fifth-year-as-a-software-engineer-5eef4fef4158?source=rss------mobile_app_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Miguel`**

-<blockquote>I started writing here a long time ago, it's been five years to be more precise, and I used to do a series where each year I talked about…
-Continue reading on Level Up Coding »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/android/recommended target="_blank" rel="noopener noreferrer">Android</a></h1>
 <h3>1.
-Day 207 of Learning Android-Getting Familiar with Android Studio and IDE Features - <a href="https://medium.com/@payalmehra3522/day-207-of-learning-android-getting-familiar-with-android-studio-and-ide-features-b57b80891d2f?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Day 208 of Learning Android — Understanding Frontend and Backend in App Development - <a href="https://medium.com/@payalmehra3522/day-208-of-learning-android-understanding-frontend-and-backend-in-app-development-d6e7326e5db8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

 ✍️ **posted by `Payal Mehra`**

-<blockquote>After spending the last few days understanding the foundation and history of Android, I finally reached something much closer to actual…
+<blockquote>After getting familiar with Android Studio yesterday, today I moved to another basic but important concept in application development:
 Continue reading on Medium »</blockquote>

 <h3>2.
-Running a language model on the phone with LiteRT-LM — Part I - <a href="https://medium.com/@spparks_/running-a-language-model-on-the-phone-with-litert-lm-part-i-92250e5db000?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How I Hacked Custom Watchfaces Onto a $40 Apple Watch Ultra Clone - and Bricked It Three Times… - <a href="https://medium.com/@pepepoopoka/how-i-hacked-custom-watchfaces-onto-a-40-apple-watch-ultra-clone-and-bricked-it-three-times-ffbbb779fc06?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sparkss`**
+✍️ **posted by `t v`**

-<blockquote>Part I: Putting the model in the app.
+<blockquote>A deep dive into reverse engineering the SiFli BLE watchface protocol: decompiling the companion app, speaking the watch’s native tongue…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Running a language model on the phone with LiteRT-LM — Part II - <a href="https://medium.com/@spparks_/running-a-language-model-on-the-phone-with-litert-lm-part-ii-8c533be3805a?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Scrolling screenshot app for Android: everything LongShot 2.3 does, and what it can’t - <a href="https://medium.com/@kingnassim40/scrolling-screenshot-app-for-android-everything-longshot-2-3-does-and-what-it-cant-0c124124ced8?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `sparkss`**
+✍️ **posted by `Nassim Otmane`**

-<blockquote>Part II : Holding the engine only while it is worth holding.
+<blockquote>You need to send someone a whole chat, a whole receipt, a whole article.
+Your phone hands you one screenful at a time, so you send four…
 Continue reading on Medium »</blockquote>

 <h3>4.
-O que aprendi tentando dar boot em Linux num projetor Android barato - <a href="https://medium.com/@erickson_dias/o-que-aprendi-tentando-dar-boot-em-linux-num-projetor-android-barato-ff6fc4fee014?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+My ANR penalty cleared.
+Play will no longer tell me my ANR rate. - <a href="https://medium.com/kotlinkenya-android254/my-anr-penalty-cleared-play-will-no-longer-tell-me-my-anr-rate-448763931ba6?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Erickson A. C. Dias`**
+✍️ **posted by `Muhammad Azhar`**

-<blockquote>Um experimento reversível com ADB, recovery, initramfs e pendrive — incluindo o misterioso segundo reinício.
+<blockquote>Three weeks ago Secure Folder sat at 0.60% against a 0.47%
-Continue reading on Medium »</blockquote>
+Continue reading on KotlinKenya & Android254 »</blockquote>

 <h3>5.
-Why I Left Termius and Built My Own Android SSH Client - <a href="https://pub.huizhou92.com/why-i-left-termius-and-built-my-own-android-ssh-client-54c3f6d69099?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `triasbrata`**

-<blockquote>The story behind Jeansh, an Android SSH client for coding and supervising AI agents from a phone or tablet.
-Continue reading on The Ordinary Programmer »</blockquote>

-<h3>6.
-Kenapa Aku Meninggalkan Termius dan Membuat SSH Client Android Sendiri - <a href="https://medium.com/@triasbrata/kenapa-aku-meninggalkan-termius-dan-membuat-ssh-client-android-sendiri-3fdf3aa93678?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Android Bench 2.0: qué pueden hacer de verdad los agentes de IA programando Android - <a href="https://medium.com/@gastry/android-bench-2-0-qu%C3%A9-pueden-hacer-de-verdad-los-agentes-de-ia-programando-android-08744747c0ab?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `triasbrata`**
+✍️ **posted by `Juan Mauricio Piano Monzó`**

-<blockquote>Cerita di balik Jeansh, SSH client Android untuk ngoding dan mengawasi AI agent dari HP atau tablet.
+<blockquote>Google ya está evaluando agentes con tareas que llevarían días a un desarrollador.
+Y los resultados cuentan bastante más que el típico «la…
 Continue reading on Medium »</blockquote>

-<h3>7.
-One Expression, Three Platforms: Runtime Evaluation on Android, iOS and Web - <a href="https://medium.com/@ahmed.aboelnaga/one-expression-three-platforms-runtime-evaluation-on-android-ios-and-web-a622ba5c3a02?source=rss------android-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmed Aboelnaga`**

-<blockquote>Every team that ships the same product on Android, iOS and a web portal eventually hits the same wall: a piece of logic that must behave…
-Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/ios/recommended target="_blank" rel="noopener noreferrer">IOS</a></h1>
 <h3>1.
-How to Save €3 per EU Customs Declaration Line (Shopify Seller Guide 2026) - <a href="https://medium.com/@erin.liu80/how-to-save-3-per-eu-customs-declaration-line-shopify-seller-guide-2026-faafd98ebe93?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Start a Freelance Mobile App Development House the Hard Way, Part 3 - <a href="https://medium.com/@jskirwin_38655/how-to-start-a-freelance-mobile-app-development-house-the-hard-way-part-3-6e4ce233d5b9?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Erin Liu`**
+✍️ **posted by `James Kirwin`**

-<blockquote>If you’re a Shopify seller shipping to the EU, you’ve probably felt the pain of the new customs declaration fees.
-Every product line on…
+<blockquote>This is third in a series.
+Link to first, link to second.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Before Using Siri AI in iOS 27: Checking the English Beta, Compatible Devices, and Language… - <a href="https://medium.com/@bonnyjames0830/before-using-siri-ai-in-ios-27-checking-the-english-beta-compatible-devices-and-language-d5a779acefe6?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Xcode 27: New Features, Agents, and Breaking Changes Explained - <a href="https://medium.com/@rajanTheSilentCompiler/xcode-27-new-features-agents-and-breaking-changes-explained-45d5c8d49710?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `-D-`**
+✍️ **posted by `Rajan Singh`**

-<blockquote>You have updated to iOS 27, but Siri AI is nowhere to be found.
-Before assuming that the update alone should make it available, read…
+<blockquote>Apple’s app-building tool now has AI agents built in, a brand-new Device Hub, and a few changes that will break some existing projects…
 Continue reading on Medium »</blockquote>

 <h3>3.
-Forget iPhone Duo: Apple Is Quietly Redefining How We’ll Interact With Smartphones - <a href="https://medium.com/@PedroRodP/forget-iphone-duo-apple-is-quietly-redefining-how-well-interact-with-smartphones-0f2eedb17cb0?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Typing Phone Numbers.
+Your iPhones Can Just Talk to Each Other. - <a href="https://medium.com/@appleinsides/stop-typing-phone-numbers-your-iphones-can-just-talk-to-each-other-e1ed0e05cae5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Pedro Rodríguez Peluffo`**
+✍️ **posted by `apple insides`**

-<blockquote>There’s no UI without UX.
-And the tech giant is revolutionizing both.
+<blockquote>One tap.
+No typing, no scanning, no “wait, what’s your last name again.”
+Here’s the feature you’re probably not using enough.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Stop Guessing Why Your iOS App Is Slow: A Guide to Instruments - <a href="https://medium.com/@gauravharkhani01/stop-guessing-why-your-ios-app-is-slow-a-guide-to-instruments-6686e7b5d2e3?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Your Push Notifications Go Through Apple in Plain Text - <a href="https://medium.com/@canozgundogus/your-push-notifications-go-through-apple-in-plain-text-60b5615994c6?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Gaurav Harkhani`**
+✍️ **posted by `Özgün Doğuş Can`**

-<blockquote>How to diagnose CPU spikes, memory growth, main-thread stalls, and SwiftUI re-render costs - with a real production investigation, not a…
+<blockquote>Part 1 of 2.
+This one covers the threat, the key design, and getting a decrypted notification onto a locked screen.
+Part 2 covers multiple…
 Continue reading on Medium »</blockquote>

 <h3>5.
-One Expression, Three Platforms: Runtime Evaluation on Android, iOS and Web - <a href="https://medium.com/@ahmed.aboelnaga/one-expression-three-platforms-runtime-evaluation-on-android-ios-and-web-a622ba5c3a02?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+What I Found Interesting About the Apple iOS Centre at Galgotias University - <a href="https://medium.com/@riyasingh13.dev/what-i-found-interesting-about-the-apple-ios-centre-at-galgotias-university-f0d6369c0f11?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ahmed Aboelnaga`**
+✍️ **posted by `Riyasingh Dev`**

-<blockquote>Every team that ships the same product on Android, iOS and a web portal eventually hits the same wall: a piece of logic that must behave…
+<blockquote>As a student, one thing I’ve started noticing is that there is a big difference between learning something in class and actually building…
 Continue reading on Medium »</blockquote>

-<h3>6.
-Apple Watch brings distributed system headaches to your app - <a href="https://levelup.gitconnected.com/apple-watch-brings-distributed-system-headaches-to-your-app-e79f76acf3e5?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jacob Bartlett`**

-<blockquote>“My Toddler Loves Distributed Systems, So I Built Him a Radar”
-Continue reading on Level Up Coding »</blockquote>

-<h3>7.
-Swift 6.4 and iOS 27: What Actually Changed Under the Hood - <a href="https://medium.com/@livedg05/swift-6-4-and-ios-27-what-actually-changed-under-the-hood-6982043a4fd2?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Mok5ha G`**

-<blockquote>A hands-on look at the language and platform updates from WWDC 2026 — no keynote required.
-Continue reading on Medium »</blockquote>

-<h3>8.
-Stop Testing Siri with UI Automation: A Better App Intents Testing Strategy - <a href="https://levelup.gitconnected.com/stop-testing-siri-with-ui-automation-a-better-app-intents-testing-strategy-ea820cc21a61?source=rss------ios-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Alok Upadhyay`**

-<blockquote>The problem is not your button — it is the system contract
-Continue reading on Level Up Coding »</blockquote>